 A student wishing to appeal against an assessment outcome must complete an Appeal form (available at Reception or the ICON VLE) and deliver it to the Examinations Office within ten days of the availability of the relevant results at the Examination Office.
-The student must identify on the form which learning outcome(s) have allegedly not been fairly assessed.
+The student must identify on the form how he/she has allegedly not been fairly assessed.